 These verses make it clear that no human can control his own tongue.

 James 3:7-8 All kinds of animals, birds, reptiles and sea creatures are being tamed and have been tamed by mankind, but no human being can tame the tongue.
 It is a restless evil, full of deadly poison.

-Many are steeped in religiosity and blinded by it.
-They go to Church and praise God and then turn around and curse people.
+Many are steeped in religion and blinded by it.
+They go to church and praise God and then turn around and curse people.
 The argument is made that the two cannot abide in the same heart.

 Who Can Tame the Tongue